Youchunmaru/skb.nvim/README.md

             extension = "md",-- the file extension you wanna use for note-taking git = {-- git settings
-                enabled = true,-- if you want to use git for history remote = false-- if you want to sync your notes to a repo }
+                enabled = true,-- if you want to use git for history remote = false-- if you want to sync your notes to a repo, you have to manually add a remote if you want to use that
+            }
         },
         dependencies = {